The Pandemic Is Pushing Scientists To Rethink How They Read Research Papers

 The beauty of science is the facts are supposed to speak for themselves.

 "In the ideal world we would simply read the paper, look at the data and not be influenced by where it came from or who it came from," says Theo Bloom, the executive editor of the medical journal BMJ (formerly the British Medical Journal).
 But Bloom knows we don't live in an ideal world.
-We are deluged with information, so people necessarily turn to short-cuts to help them sort through it all.
+We are deluged with information, so people necessarily turn to shortcuts to help them sort through it all.

 One shortcut is to look for a familiar name, or at least a trusted institution, in the list of authors.

-"As human beings, I think we default to thinking 'how do I know this, where does it come from, who's telling me and do I believe them,'" she says.
+"As human beings, I think we default to thinking: 'How do I know this, where does it come from, who's telling me and do I believe them,' " she says.

 But leaning on that has a downside.
-"The shortcuts we use tend to propagate what in this country we would call an 'old boys' network," Bloom says.
+"The shortcuts we use tend to propagate what in this country we would call an old boys network," Bloom says.
 That favors biases over fresh ideas.
 And it's often not a useful tool for evaluating papers about the coronavirus.
-Since the pandemic hit Asian and European countries first, important papers have been originating abroad from scientists often outside U.S. researchers networks.
+Since the pandemic hit Asian and European countries first, important papers have been originating abroad from scientists often outside U.S. research networks.

-Some of the most important research about the nature of the disease and the epidemic have come from Chinese scientists not widely known to a global audience.
+Some of the most important research about the nature of the virus and the epidemic have come from Chinese scientists not widely known to a global audience.
 These papers helped identify the virus, explore how rapidly it spreads and how the disease progresses within an individual.
 Bloom says important insights about the unfolding pandemic came as well from researchers in Spain and Italy who were not widely known internationally.

 Part of Bloom's job at BMJ involves managing a major repository of unpublished medical papers at Medrxiv (pronounced med-archive).
 Some of the papers in Medrxiv end up getting published later in peer-reviewed journals, but many don't.